-Vocal Music II is a continuation of Vocal Music I. Emphasis is on voice development, ear training, independence in part singing, music reading skills, listening, and performance skills, and performance of choral compositions of standard three-part choral literature of Prerequisite: Vocal Music I or Teacher many styles and periods as well as contemporary works.
+Vocal Music II is a continuation of Vocal Music I. Emphasis is on voice development, ear training, independence in part-singing, music reading skills, listening, and performance skills, and performance of choral compositions of standard three-part choral literature of many styles and periods as well as contemporary works.
 Continued training is provided for students to increase skills.
-Attendance, participation and performance constitutes a major portion of the grade.
+Attendance, participation, and performance constitutes a major portion of the grade.